 The four columns and the variety of coloured marbles give the arch a degree of aesthetic depth as well as overall harmony.
-This unity of overall effect is all the more striking when we realise that many of the decorative elements have been “lifted” from other monuments which predate Constantine and this becomes more evident through the stylistic differences which are readily aparent on close inspection of the reliefs and sculptures.
+This unity of overall effect is all the more striking when we realise that many of the decorative elements have been “lifted” from other monuments which predate Constantine.
+This becomes more evident through the stylistic differences which are readily apparent on close inspection of the reliefs and sculptures.

-This collage approach was rendered necessary because many of the sculptural and artistic knowhow required for such a large-scale monument had been migrated across to the new capital of the empire, Constantinople (Istanbul).
+This collage approach was rendered necessary because much of the sculptural and artistic know-how required for such a large-scale monument had been migrated across to the new capital of the empire, Constantinople (Istanbul).
 The collage approach may also be viewed as an attempt to recall Rome’s earlier power and glory.